 Enforcement and Inspection

 The HSPC provides humane law enforcement under contract with the Sheriff's Office for all partner municipalities participating in the County-wide animal control system.
 This includes animals at large, unlicensed dogs, mistreated or mal-cared for animals, and the like.
 They also assist with criminal animal cruelty and animal fighting cases where law enforcement takes the lead in investigations and enforcement.
-The HSPC is only empowered to enforce the County's animal control ordinance, and does not enforce municipal officers.
+The HSPC is only empowered to enforce the County's animal control ordinance, and does not enforce municipal ordinances.

 The HSPC also conducts commercial animal inspections for those facilities that require a County permit.
 The HSPC is only empowered to inspect under the County's animal control ordinance, and does not conduct municipal inspections.